W-David-Porter/acim/src/workbook/part-i/16-i-have-no-neutral-thoughts/index.md

 :::

-3. Besides your recognising that thoughts are never idle, salvation requires that you also recognize that every thought you have brings either peace or war; either love or fear.
+3. Besides your recognizing that thoughts are never idle, salvation requires that you also recognize that every thought you have brings either peace or war; either love or fear.
 ²A neutral result is impossible because a neutral thought is impossible.
 ³There is such a temptation to dismiss fear thoughts as unimportant, trivial and not worth bothering about that it is essential you recognize them all as equally destructive, but equally unreal.
 ⁴We will practice this idea in many forms before you really understand it.